Contact Lens Care

 Yes, you can be short-sighted and astigmatic.
-There are two different types of astigmatism but three ways in which Astigmatism can be affected.
-These are classified as:
+There are three different types of astigmatism, these are classified as:

 Astigmatism and short-sightedness can be corrected with toric contact lenses, which also cater for those with long-sightedness.